max-sixty/pytest-accept/README.md

     designed to match the results of the code.
 - This is early, and there are probably some small bugs.
 Let me know and I'll attempt to fix them.
-- It currently doesn't affect the printing of results; the doctests will still print as failures.
+- It currently doesn't affect the printing of test results; the doctests will still print as failures.
   - TODO: A future version could print something about them being fixed.
 - Doctests are imperfect:
   - It can't handle indents, and probably other things.
 (We do handle blank